-Immerse yourself in the famous flamenco show Madrid offers by attending one of these shows of our favorite tablaos.
-It will be an unforgettable night with the best artists and the best gastronomy if you choose the option of show with dinner!
-It is difficult to decide on one, but we will try to make it easy for you by telling you everything you need to know about each of these flamenco temples.
+Immerse yourself in the famous flamenco shows Madrid offers by attending one of these shows in our favorite tablaos.
+It will be an unforgettable night, with the best artists and the best gastronomy if you choose the option of show with dinner!
+It’s difficult to decide on one, but we’ll try to make it easier for you by telling you everything you need to know about each of these flamenco temples.

 1. TABLAO FLAMENCO TORRES BERMEJAS

 Calle de Mesonero Romanos, 11

 The interior of this tablao is beautiful and truly worth seeing.
 It replicates the interior of the Bermejas Towers of the Alhambra in Granada with walls and ceilings of Arab motifs.
-Apart from the impressive decoration, the flamenco show that you will find here is authentic.
+Apart from the impressive decoration, the flamenco show that you’ll find here is authentic.
 No wonder, for Cats Staff it is the best flamenco show in Madrid.
 After more than 50 years of shows, they continue to make their audience to fall in love thanks to the atmosphere created through music and dance.

 They have different shows throughout the season covering different styles of flamenco.
 The guitarist, the clapping, and the singers accompany the bailaores and bailaoras, creating an intimate experience where improvisation plays an important role.
-Its gastronomy does not disappoint either: they offer fixed menus included with the show price and are inspired by the traditional Spanish cuisine and signature cuisine.
+Its food does not disappoint either: they offer fixed menus included with the show price that are inspired by the traditional Spanish cuisine and signature cuisine.

-Camarón performed here for 12 years… what if it turns out that you go there and meet the next legend of flamenco?
+Camarón performed here for 12 years… what if you happen to go there and meet the next legend of flamenco?

 2. CORRAL DE LA MORERÍA

 Calle de la Morería, 17

-This tablao is one of the oldest in the capital, that has been open since 1956 and gained popularity for receiving very famous personalities and for being always open!
-Hollywood stars as Gary Cooper or Rita Hayworth or famous artists as Picasso or Dalí were some of their clients.
-These days, don’t be surprised to find movie and music stars, government presidents, or members of royal families.
+This tablao is one of the oldest in the capital, it has been open since 1956 and gained popularity for hosting very famous personalities and for always being open!
+Hollywood stars like Gary Cooper or Rita Hayworth, as well as famous artists like Picasso or Dalí, were some of their clients.
+These days, don’t be surprised to find movie and music stars, government presidents, or members of royal families here.